Aircloak/aircloak/README.md

 $ frontend/build-image.sh
 $ frontend/container.sh console

+$ balancer/build-image.sh
+$ balancer/container.sh console
 ```

-If everything is fine, you should be able to access the web via `localhost:8080`.
+If everything is fine, you should be able to access the web via `frontend.local:8200`.

 ### Running the system on CoreOS (experimental)